gb-it/codejam-cap-nodejs/README.md

 - [Exercise 08 - Adding custom logic, and debugging](exercises/08/)
 - [Exercise 09 - Introducing an app at the UI layer](exercises/09/)
 - [Exercise 10 - (Bonus) Deploy a simple project to the Cloud](exercises/10/)

+## Feedback

+At the end of this CodeJam, we would be really grateful if you could spend a minute providing us with your thoughts in this [feedback form](https://bit.ly/codejam-cap-nodejs-feedback).
+Thank you.